Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Learning a GP Prior for QSO Spectra

 \subsubsection{Description of data}

 We used the \acro{qso} spectra from the \acro{boss dr9} Lyman-$\alpha$ forest sample \citep{lee_et_al_aj_2013} to train our \acro{gp} model.
 This sample comprises 54\,468 \acro{qso} spectra with $\zq > 2.15$ from the \acro{dr9} release appropriate for Lyman-$\alpha$ forest analysis.
-An analogous model built from the entire \acro{dr12} sample will be published along with manuscript for general-purpose use, along with the source code (in \acro{matlab}) we used to train our model.
+An analogous model built from the entire \acro{dr12} sample will be published along with manuscript for general-purpose use, along with the source code (in \acro{matlab}) we used to train our model and conduct our investigation.

-The Lyman-$\alpha$ forest sample was augmented with a previously compiled ``concordance'' \acro{dla} catalog \citep{carithers_unpublished_2012}, combining the results of three previous \acro{dla} searches.
+The Lyman-$\alpha$ forest sample was augmented with a previously compiled `concordance' \acro{dla} catalog \citep{carithers_unpublished_2012}, combining the results of three previous \acro{dla} searches.
 These include a visual-inspection survey \citep{slosar_et_al_jcap_2011} and two previous automated approaches: a template-matching approach \citep{noterdaeme_et_al_aa_2012}, and an unpublished machine-learning approach using Fisher discriminant analysis \citep{carithers_unpublished_2012}.
-Any line of sight flagged in at least two of these catalogs as containing a \acro{dla} is included in the corcordance catalog.
+Any line of sight flagged in at least two of these catalogs as containing a \acro{dla} is included in the concordance catalog.
 Both previous automated \acro{dla} searches also produced estimates of the absorber redshift $\zd$ and column density $\lni$.
 The concordance catalog also includes these estimates for flagged sightlines; when a sightline is included in both automated catalogs, the arithmetic mean of the associated estimates was recorded.
 A total of 5\,854 lines of sight are flagged as containing an intervening \acro{dla} in the catalog (10.7\%).